Webinar: Interdisciplinary research for sustainable development

 How can research better inform development policy and practice?

-Join us for a webinar to learn from ESPA's experience in funding, carrying out, and assessing interdisciplinary research for development impact.
+This webinar gave those involved an opportunity to learn from ESPA's experience in funding, carrying out, and assessing interdisciplinary research for development impact.

 - Development policymakers and practitioners